眾生無邊誓願度

 What Are Habitual Obstructions and Afflictive Habitual Tendencies?

-Afflictive hindrances are vexations pertaining to the mind's nature, corresponding to greed, hatred, and delusion; they obstruct one's path of spiritual practice.
-Habitual tendencies are the inertial forces accumulated by the mental faculty since beginningless kalpas.
-A fourth-stage Arhat can only eliminate the manifestations of the afflictions of greed, hatred, and delusion, but cannot eradicate the inertia of habitual tendencies.
-Therefore, these habits may still surface inadvertently, yet they pass away very quickly, leaving no trace in the mind—anger or resentment does not linger for long.
+Afflictive hindrances are vexations pertaining to the nature of mind, corresponding to greed, hatred, and delusion; they obstruct one's path of practice.
+Habitual tendencies are the inertial forces accumulated in the mental faculty since beginningless kalpas.
+Four-fruition Arhats can only eliminate the manifestation of afflictions like greed, hatred, and delusion, but cannot eradicate habitual inertia.
+Thus, their ingrained habits may still inadvertently surface at times, yet these pass very quickly, leaving no trace in the mind—they do not remain angry or resentful for long, nor harbor lasting grudges.

-Those who have neither realized the mind's nature nor attained any fruit, even if they cultivate the four dhyānas and eight samādhis, cannot sever afflictions—they merely suppress them.
-In the future, when their meditative concentration wanes, all afflictions will manifest again.
-Therefore, the merit of attaining the fruits (of enlightenment) and realizing the mind's nature is immense, enabling sentient beings to sever afflictions, transcend the suffering of birth and death, and attain great ease and liberation life after life.
+Those who have neither realized the mind's nature nor attained any fruition, even if they cultivate the four dhyānas and eight samādhis, cannot sever afflictions but only suppress them.
+When their meditative concentration later degenerates, all afflictions will inevitably manifest again.
+Therefore, the merit of attaining fruition and realizing the mind's nature is immense: it enables sentient beings to sever afflictions in the future, liberate themselves from the suffering of birth-and-death cycles, and dwell in profound ease and freedom life after life.

 ——Master Sheng-Ru's Teachings